Building an automated testing system for graphical software using QtTesting

 Conclusion

 QtTesting is a free testing system for Qt GUI frameworks.
-It not only provides core functionality for capturing QT events and signals but also offers a user-friendly interface, making it friendly for both developers and end-users.
-QtTesting can help software developers quickly establish testing systems.
-Its built-in functionality for capturing and controlling widgets can meet the testing needs of most products and is easy to extend.
+It not only provides the core functions for capturing QT events and signals, but also offers a user-friendly interface, making it friendly for both developers and end-users.
+QtTesting can assist software developers with quickly establishing testing systems.
+Its built-in functionality for capturing and controlling widgets can meet the testing needs of most products, and it is easy to adapt.
 Developers can add new testing modules based on the widgets of their own products.

-We have successfully applied QtTesting to the automated testing of the simulation software WELSIM, achieving good results.
-The content discussed in this article can be applied not only to CAE simulation software but also to any graphical software built using the QT framework.
+We have successfully applied QtTesting to the automated testing of the simulation software WELSIM, achieving great results.
+The content discussed in this article can be applied not only to CAE simulation software, but also to any graphical software built using the QT framework.

 WelSim and the author are not affiliated with Qt or QtTesting.
 There is no direct relationship between WelSim, the author, and the Qt or QtTesting development teams or organizations.
 The reference to Qt and QtTesting here is solely for technical blog articles and software usage reference.